GalSagiP/PlaxidityX-DE-Home-Assignment/README.md

 ### Description of key files:

 - **`etl.py`**: Contains the main ETL process (Extract, Transform, Load).
 This script orchestrates the reading, transforming, and saving of data.
-- **`....py`**: Defines the transformation logic for the individual tasks (e.g., average salary, Hall of Fame pitcher analysis, etc.).
+- **`.py transformation fiels`**: Defines the transformation logic for the individual tasks (e.g., average salary, Hall of Fame pitcher analysis, etc.).
 - **`utils.py`**: Helper functions for reading data from MySQL, saving the transformed data to MinIO, and other repetitive tasks.
 - **`lahman2016.sql`**: SQL schema for creating the Lahman 2016 database and importing the baseball data.
 - **`test.py`**: Contains unit tests for validating the transformed data.
 This script verifies that the output datasets have the correct column names, data types, no null values, and unique keys.